 Our energy costs

-Energy is a volatile commodity, almost as volatile as share prices.
-We can’t promise to protect you completely from this volatility, but we do promise to always charge fairly for the energy you use and to be completely transparent about how your statements are calculated.
+Energy is an unpredictable commodity, similar to share prices.
+We can’t promise that we can always protect you from this unpredictable nature, but we can promise to charge fairly for the energy you use and to be completely transparent about how your statements are calculated.

-The charts below give some indication of this volatility over the past year or so.
+The charts below give some indication of the unpredictable energy costs:

-Customers do not want to be exposed to this daily volatility, so suppliers try to keep their retail prices constant for as long as possible.
+We understand that this could concern customers, so we try to keep our retail prices constant for as long as possible.

-Suppliers are able to offer fixed prices by buying some of their future energy requirements in advance at a fixed cost, a technique known as ‘hedging’.
-This produces a slight lag effect.
-When wholesale costs are rising, suppliers should not need to increase their retail prices straight away, because they have bought a lot of their energy in advance, before the costs started to rise.
-Similarly, when wholesale costs are falling, suppliers often don’t reduce their prices straight away.
-This might seem unfair but it is the result of trying to hold prices constant for as long as possible and in the long run, the retail price of energy does mirror the wholesale cost very closely.
+Some suppliers are often able to offer fixed prices by buying some of their future energy requirements in advance at a fixed cost.
+This is known as hedging and can produce a slight lag effect.
+When wholesale costs rise, suppliers should not need to increase their retail prices immediately as they have bought enough energy in advance, before the costs rose.
+In the same respect, when wholesale costs fall, suppliers will not reduce their prices straight away.
+This may seem unfair but it is due to them trying to hold their prices at a fixed price for as long as possible, and in the long run, the retail price of energy does mirror the wholesale cost very closely.

 How is your statement calculated?

-It might surprise you to know that the cost of the energy represents just half of your statement.
-So what else are you paying for?
+It might surprise you to know that the cost of energy represents just half of your statement.
+We have outlined what else is included in the below diagram: